Strongly correlated physics in organic open-shell quantum systems: Insights from ab-initio Simulations

 \subsection{Structure of the SOMO}

-The pentadienyl radical (C$_5$H$_7$) is a linear molecule, and the shortest polyene radical after allyl.
-It has three resonant structures.
-In each structure, the unpaired electron is hosted on one of the \emph{odd} C atoms.
-The delocalization of the unpaired electron along the molecular backbone contributes to the thermodynamical stability of the molecule~\cite{clark1991studies,chalyavi2011spectroscopy}.
-The structure we consider is obtained by substituting a hydrogen atom at each end of the chain by an amino group.
-By diagonalization of the AOs Hamiltonian in the subspace of the molecule, we find an eigenvalue just above the Fermi energy, corresponding to a partially occupied MO (i.e., the SOMO).
-The pentadienyl resonant structures and the projection of the SOMO onto the p$_z$ LOs of the active space are shown in Figs.~\ref{fig:radicals_SOMO}(a,b), respectively.
-The SOMO reflects the resonant structures, with the largest projection on the odd- and nodes at even- C atoms.
-It also displays a significant projection onto the anchoring groups, suggesting a strong coupling to the electrodes in the junction.
+The pentadienyl radical, with the chemical formula [CH$_2$(CH)$_3$CH$_2$]$^{z}$ (with total charge $z=0$), is a linear molecule and the shortest polyene radical after allyl.
+It has three resonant structures, in each of which the unpaired electron is hosted on one of the \emph{odd} C atoms.
+The delocalization of the unpaired electron along the molecular backbone contributes to the thermodynamic stability of the molecule~\cite{clark1991studies,chalyavi2011spectroscopy}.
+In the junction setup, the hydrogen atoms at each end of the chain are substituted by amino anchoring groups.
+By diagonalization of the AOs Hamiltonian, restricting to the subspace of the molecule, we obtain the corresponding fragment MOs, and we find an eigenvalue just above the Fermi energy, corresponding to the SOMO.
+The SOMO reflects the resonant structures, with its largest projection on the odd carbon atoms, nodes on the even ones, and a significant weight on the anchoring groups -- indicating strong coupling to the electrodes.
+The pentadienyl resonant structures, the substituted molecule, and the projection of the SOMO onto the p$_z$ LOs of the active space are shown in Figs.~\ref{fig:radicals_SOMO}(a,b,c), respectively.

-The benzene molecule (C$_6$H$_6$) is a cyclic aromatic hybrocarbon and the archetypical building block for molecular electronics.
-For our analysis, we consider a related compound, the benzyl radical ({C$_6$H$_5$CH$_2$}$^{-}$), which is obtained by substituting a hydrogen atom with a methylene (CH$_2$) group.
-The benzyl radical is also stabilized by resonance but, unlike pentadyenil, in both resonant structures the unpaired electron is hosted on the benzylic C, as illustrated in Fig.~\ref{fig:radicals_SOMO}(c).
-We focus on the \emph{meta} configuration, in which the amino groups are substituted at the 1,3-positions of the aromatic ring, while the methylene group is substituted in the 5-position, i.e., along the longer branch of the ring (see also Fig.~\ref{fig:junctions_schematic}).
-As expected, we find an eigenvalue lying at the Fermi energy, corresponding to the SOMO shown in Fig.~\ref{fig:radicals_SOMO}(d).
-The SOMO displays the largest projection at the p$_z$ LO of the benzylic C atom and displays nodes at every other C (similarly to pentadienyl).
-However, it does not extend to the anchoring groups, thus suggesting a weak coupling to the electrodes.
+The benzyl radical, [C$_6$H$_5$CH$_2$]$^{z}$ (with total charge $z=0$), is derived from benzene (C$_6$H$_6$) by substituting a hydrogen atom with a methylene CH$_2$ group.
+The radical stabilized by resonance and the unpaired electron is delocalized between the benzylic carbon atom and the benzene ring.
+In the junction setup, the amino groups are substituted at the 1,3-positions of the aromatic ring (usually referred to as the \emph{meta} configuration in benzene) while the methylene group is substituted at the benzene 5-position, i.e., along the longer branch of the substituted ring.
+In this case, the SOMO displays its largest projection on the $p_z$ LO of the benzylic carbon atom, with alternating nodes on the ring carbons, but negligible weight on the anchoring groups, thus suggesting a weak coupling to the electrodes.
+The benzyl resonant structures, the substituted molecule, and the projection of the SOMO onto the p$_z$ LOs of the active space are shown in Figs.~\ref{fig:radicals_SOMO}(d,e,f), respectively.